How to Replace a Yamaha F225 Outboard Water Pump

 Step 12.
 Grease the splines on the driveshaft, the water intake on the water pump housing, and the shift shaft next to the water pump housing.

 Step 13.
-Remount the lower casing onto the motor, and reinstall and tighten the five mounting bolts into the lower casing.
+Remount the lower casing onto the motor, then reinstall and tighten the five mounting bolts into the lower casing and you're done.

 Got a different Yamaha outboard model that needs a water pump replacement?
 Watch the video above to see how to change the water pump on a Yamaha 90 HP outboard.